 Sign in

-Chris White's questions to McEwen Mining Inc (MUX) leadership • Q4 2024
+Chris White's questions to McEwen (MUX) leadership • Q4 2024

 Question

-Chris White from Grey Aspen asked if quarterly earnings would have been positive without the Los Azules investment, what gold price is needed for profitability, the expected 2025 AISC, and why the call notice was short.
+Chris White from Grey Aspen asked if quarterly earnings would have been positive without the Los Azules investment charge, what gold price is needed for positive earnings, the expected All-In Sustaining Cost (AISC) for 2025, and if more advance notice could be given for earnings calls.

 Answer

 Executive Robert McEwen confirmed earnings would have been slightly positive without the $47 million Los Azules charge.
-Executive Perry Ing noted that after the feasibility study is published, these costs will be capitalized, removing the P&L impact.
-An unnamed executive provided AISC guidance of $1,700 to $1,900 per GEO for the Fox and Gold Bar operations.
-Mr. McEwen apologized for the short notice on the call, citing last-minute changes.
+Executive Perry Ing noted that accounting rules will soon allow these costs to be capitalized, removing the P&L impact.
+An unnamed executive provided a 2025 AISC forecast of $1,700-$1,900 per GEO.
+Robert McEwen apologized for the short notice on the call, attributing it to last-minute changes.

 Ask Fintool Equity Research AI

-Chris White's questions to McEwen Mining Inc (MUX) leadership • Q3 2024
+Chris White's questions to McEwen (MUX) leadership • Q3 2024

 Question